Can You Collect Unemployment If You Get Fired?

-Your former employer will likely be represented by an attorney at the hearing, so it’s a good idea to consider representation as well.
+Your former employer will likely be represented by an attorney at the hearing, so it is a good idea to consider representation as well.
+Their attorney will present the employer’s side of the case, representing their best interests.
+It is advisable to have an employee rights lawyer so you can make sure all the proper processes are followed and that your rights are represented in the hearing.
 Your attorney can help you prepare all needed documents and, if possible, can gather expert witnesses on your behalf.

 When the hearing ends, the referee will make a decision, and if he/she rules in your favor, you may want to consider talking to your attorney about a wrongful termination suit against your former employer.

-One example of when you may be able to claim wrongful termination falls under subsection (e) of Florida’s Unemployment Compensation Law—violation of an employer’s rule.
-If the employer’s rule is not lawful—for example, it violates the Occupational Safety and Health Administration’s safety rules—then you may be able to prove that you were working under unsafe conditions and move forward with a suit.
+One example of when you may be able to claim wrongful termination falls under subsection (e) of Florida’s Unemployment Compensation Law—a violation of an employer’s rule.
+If the employer’s rule is not lawful—for example, it violates the Occupational Safety and Health Administration’s safety rules—then you may be able to prove that you were working under unsafe conditions and move forward with a lawsuit.